 Hangul is known as one of the most scientific and logically designed writing systems in the world.
 The alphabets hangul (한글), grammar, verbs and pronunciation is is an incredibly simple and very straightforward.

-Armed with the right methods, materials, and motivation, one can master and can pass Korean Language proficiency test in India i.e. TOPIK Intermediate level 4 or Advanced Level 5 in 2-3 years and not several years or decade as many believe.
+Armed with the right language learning methods and approaches, materials, and motivation, one can master and can pass Korean Language proficiency test in India i.e. TOPIK Intermediate level 4 or Advanced Level 5 in 2-3 years and not several years or decade as many believe.
 Read more about TOPIK Exam in India

 You do not learn the language by memorization.
 When the learning process is less stressful, you are more apt to take the information in and retain, thus learning the Korean language with greater ease than you thought possible.